KathleenDollard/incremental-samples/docs/creating-a-source-generator/design-output.md

 Partial classes may contain partial methods.
 There are two types of partial methods that are distinguished by whether there is a scope, such as `public` or `private`.
 In both types of partial methods, not more than one of the partial methods can have an implementation.
 The two types imply whether the user or the generator supplies the implementation.

 All of the portions of a partial class must be in the same assembly (project) and namespace.
+This makes them very useful for interactions between user

 ### Partial methods without a specified scope